noahcoleman42/noahcoleman42.github.io/_projects/5web-scraper.md

 <img src="/images/clist-tp-posts.png" alt="list of Craigslist posts in text format">

 Next, I used my newly gained knowledge to write a console application in C#.
-I did this becasue I eventually wanted to make the program into a web application, and I was familiar with the ASP.NET framework.
+I did this because I eventually wanted to make the program into a web application, and I was familiar with the ASP.NET framework.
 There were slight variations in package names and function calls between the languages, but nothing too drastic.
-The new program has all the functionality of the program written in Python, but adds user interaction in the form of asking users what they are searching for, and in addition to printing the condensed information to the console, it saves the list of posts to a CSV file.
+The new program has all the functionality of the program written in Python but adds user interaction in the form of asking users what they are searching for, and in addition to printing the condensed information to the console, it saves the list of posts to a CSV file.
 This can be seen below.

 <img src="/images/clist-search.gif" alt="searching for toilet paper using web scraper">

 <img src="/images/tp-csv.png" alt="search results in csv format">

 The final features I added gave the user total control.
-To make the tool more accessible, I built the project into a web application that let users enter thier location and what they were searching for.
-After collecting the necessary information, the program dispays it on the webpage.
+To make the tool more accessible, I built the project into a web application that let users enter their location and what they were searching for.
+After collecting the necessary information, the program displays it on the webpage.
 This can be seen below.

 <img src="/images/tp-search.gif" alt="searching for toilet paper using web scraper">

 <img src="/images/tp-results.gif" alt="search results in table format">

-Check out <a href="" target="_blank">my GitHub repository for this project</a>!
+Check out <a href="https://github.com/noahcoleman42/CraigslistWebScraperASPNET" target="_blank">my GitHub repository</a>!